 Here are some tips on how to organize the bathroom for improved safety.

 - Remove as much as possible from the floor.
-Anything that someone may trip over, bump into or reduces the amount of floor space which would make it harder to use a cane or walker.
-This includes garbage cans, scale, etc).
+Anything that someone may trip over, bump into, or reduces the amount of floor space which would make it harder to use a cane or walker.
+This includes garbage cans, a scale, etc).

 - Clear out the medicine cabinet of any outdated items.
 Move items that are used infrequently to the lower cabinets under the sink.

-- Keep items used daily on the counter top or wall shelf but keep them in a container or shelf unit.
+- Keep personal care items used daily on the countertop or wall shelf but keep them in a container or shelf unit.

 - If you need more storage space in the bathroom add a shelf above the doorway (but only do this IF you are certain that your parent won’t attempt getting to them).